 The Blue Coat

 The blue coat is a rare dilution of the black pigment in the fur.
-This dilution turns the fur into a distinctive bluish-gray or silver hue.
+This dilution turns the fur a distinctive bluish-gray or silver hue.
 The blue gene must be inherited from both parents to achieve this uniform blue coat.

 There are different shades of blue possibly based on the influence of other coat color genes present.
 French bulldogs can also have a blue brindle or blue fawn pattern in addition to solid blue.